Wilfred/wilfred.github.com/_posts/2015-08-22-writing-an-optimising-bf-compiler.markdown

 LLVM offers a suite of optimisations that we can run.
 Surprisingly, there's little overlap with our BF-specific optimisations.
-It does give us an additional performance boost, so `bfc` uses LLVM optimisations too.
+It does give us an additional performance boost, so bfc uses LLVM optimisations too.

 (TODO: benchmark here)

 ## Bounds Analysis

-One novel optimisation that `bfc` offers is bounds analysis.
+One novel optimisation that bfc offers is bounds analysis.
 In BF, programs have 30,000 cells available, initialised to 0.
 However, most programs don't use the full 30,000.

-`bfc` uses static analysis to work out the highest cell that a program could possibly reach.
+bfc uses static analysis to work out the highest cell that a program could possibly reach.

 ## Speculative Execution

-Dead code elimination really helps here, as it can eliminate `,` in comments.
-Peephole optimisation also makes speculative execution cheaper.
+Many BF programs don't take any inputs at all.
+For programs that do take input, there's an initialisation phase that sets cells to certain values first.

-We also apply run length encoding to known cell values, to initialise cells as efficiently as possible.
+bfc exploits this by executing as much as it can at compile time.
+We run for a set period of time (to avoid problems with infinite loops) and terminate if encounter a `,` (a read instruction).

 As a result, we compile the classic BF hello world to: